 Several billions of dollars have been set aside for energy efficiency in the American Recovery and Reinvestment Act, or ARRA.
 (You can see the full breakdown on the Department of Energy's website.)
-At any given moment, though, the number of energy efficiency programs and incentives at the state, utility, and local levels is in flux.
-We suggest you pay a visit to the Database of State Incentives for Renewables and Efficiency (DSIRE) for the most up-to-date information available on programs in your area.
+At any given moment, though, the number and types of home energy efficiency programs and incentives by state, utility, and local levels are in flux.
+We suggest you pay a visit to the Database of State Incentives for Renewables and Efficiency (DSIRE) for the most up-to-date information available on the types of energy-efficient programs in your area.

 States can decide how they deploy federal stimulus money.

 That's why we here at Energy Circle are excited to debut a new section that will highlight some of the more creative approaches to leveraging these funds.
-Our first is in our own backyard—and a response to many requests we've received about how to take advantage of the new program in Maine.
+Our first is in our own backyard—and a response to many requests we've received about how to take advantage of the new home energy efficiency programs in Maine.
 With the Homeowners Guide to the Maine Home Performance Program, we aim to add to the information that will eventually appear on Efficiency Maine's website.
-And, even more important, we will feature the details of successful projects, so homeowners can see firsthand what they can save and how much support the state will provide for their hard work.
+And, even more important, we will feature the details of successful projects, so homeowners can see firsthand what they can save and how much support and grants for homeowners the state will provide for their hard work.

 Other states?
 If you think we can help grow your programs, we'd love to create similar sections for you, too.
-Just contact us at info at energycircle dot com.
+Just contact us at email@example.com.